isomerpages/mlaw-corp/news/public-consultations/_posts/2009-08-11-first-public-consultation-to-seek-feedback-on-proposed-measures-to-safeguard-conveyancing-moneys.md

 ---
-layout: post
-title: First public consultation to seek feedback on proposed measures to safeguard conveyancing moneys
+title: 'First public consultation to seek feedback on proposed measures to safeguard conveyancing moneys'
 permalink: /news/public-consultations/first-public-consultation-to-seek-feedback-on-proposed-measures-to-safeguard-conveyancing-moneys/
-breadcrumb: First public consultation to seek feedback on proposed measures to safeguard conveyancing moneys
+breadcrumb: 'First public consultation to seek feedback on proposed measures to safeguard conveyancing moneys'
-collection_name: news

 ---

 First public consultation to seek feedback on proposed measures to safeguard conveyancing moneys
 ---